 Development Foundation (CDF) annually.
 Home Ordinance".
-The LACDA website provides information about resident program and services.2.
+The LACDA website provides information about resident program and services.
+Enhance place based investments 2.
 20 scholarships awarded in this reporting year.
-Enhance place based investments Preserve public housing by continuing to address GPNA recommendations annually as funding permits.
+1. Preserve public housing by continuing to address GPNA recommendations annually as funding permits.
 Continue to preserve public housing by continuing to address GPNA recommendations annually as funding permits.
 Promote understanding and knowledge of fair housing and ADA Laws Conduct ADA and Fair Housing training for all new employees annually.
 Training will include information on FHA, Section 504, Title II of the ADA and the California Fair Employment and Housing Act (FEHA).
 LACDA provides a family that is disabled and requires specific accessible features, priority for vacant accessible units annually.
+LACDA offers a vacant accessible units annually.
 LACDA offers a vacant accessible unit first to current units and then to an eligible qualified applicant that requires the special features of the vacant unit.
 LACDA will provide all applicants and residents the "LACDA's Process to Request a Reasonable Accommodation and/or Reasonable Modification" Information Form in compliance with FHA, on the LACDA website and in the application packet annually.
 Update the listing of accessible public housing units and accessibility features available at each housing development on LACDA's website annually.
 LACDA will continue to require annually a signed Waiver Form from each resident that is housed in a unit with accessible features.
 Pursuant to this waiver, a unit with accessible features can be assigned to a resident or applicant that is disabled as the need arises.
-Coordinated by Administrative Unit 1.
-LACDA Legal Counsel and the ADA Coordinator will plan the annual Fair Housing training in 2023.
-It will cover FHA, Section 504, Title II of the ADA and the California Fair Employment and Housing Act (FEHA).
-2. LACDA continues to give families with need for accessible features priority.
-3. All incoming program participants receive information in their rights to Reasonable Accommodations/Modifications, as well as, at time of annual recertification.
-Reasonable Accommodation information and forms are readily available via the LACDA's website.
-4. There is a full list of Public Housing accessible units that is updated annually on the LACDA website.
-5. At time of annual, each non-disabled resident living in a unit with accessible features is required to sign a waiver which states they can be assigned to another unit if need arises for a unit with accessible features.